esyede/rakit/packages/docs/data/database/redis.md

 ],
 ```

-The `'default'` configuration above is usually sufficient for development.
+The `'default'` entry is enough for development.
+Add your own by name, each with a
-However, you are free to modify this array according to your environment.
-Just give each server configuration a name, and specify the host, port and database index used by the server.
+host, a port and a database index.

 <a id="usage"></a>